opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 ### Circumstances prior to the registration of the Domain Name

 11     Taha was in the tea business and tea-related industry before joining Wellness.
 He met Manoj sometime in 2003 or 2004.
 In February 2007, Manoj offered Taha and Maranda employment in Wellness, with Taha as the CEO of the Tea Division and Maranda as a director of the same.
-As part of their remuneration, the letter of appointment stated that Taha and Maranda would receive a 15% shareholding of Wellness’ Tea Division.[\[note: 3\]](#Ftn_3) Taha and Maranda claimed that in essence, they were persuaded by this 15% shareholding to move to Singapore (which they did in June 2007) and build the luxury tea business from scratch.
+As part of their remuneration, the letter of appointment stated that Taha and Maranda would receive a 15% shareholding of Wellness’ Tea Division.[^3] Taha and Maranda claimed that in essence, they were persuaded by this 15% shareholding to move to Singapore (which they did in June 2007) and build the luxury tea business from scratch.
 The 15% shareholding was meant to reflect their contributions as partners and co-founders of TWG Tea’s business.
-Prior to their arrival, Wellness had no such tea division to speak of.[\[note: 4\]](#Ftn_4)
+Prior to their arrival, Wellness had no such tea division to speak of.[^4]

 12     After joining Wellness, Taha, Maranda and Rith’s employment were transferred to TWG Tea.
 Taha states that Manoj, Maranda, Rith and he are all co-founders of TWG Tea.
 Each of the co-founders brought their own strengths to the business.
 Manoj provided business contacts to TWG Tea and investment through Wellness.
-However, he did not have the expertise and know-how to create a luxury tea brand and it was not until he met Taha and Maranda that they could collaborate to establish a luxury tea business.[\[note: 5\]](#Ftn_5)
+However, he did not have the expertise and know-how to create a luxury tea brand and it was not until he met Taha and Maranda that they could collaborate to establish a luxury tea business.[^5]

 ### Circumstances pertaining to the registration of the Domain Name

 13     On 3 August 2007, Taha conceptualised and proposed to Maranda and Manoj to brand and name the luxury tea business (at that time still existing as Wellness’ Tea Division) as “TWG Tea” (“the 3 August 2007 meeting”).
-Taha claimed that from the start, they “agreed…and it was understood that all associated rights and property, including but not limited to the name “TWG Tea” and the rights in any trade marks and/or domain name and/or goodwill associated with the name “TWG Tea” would be owned by TWG Tea.”[\[note: 6\]](#Ftn_6)
+Taha claimed that from the start, they “agreed…and it was understood that all associated rights and property, including but not limited to the name “TWG Tea” and the rights in any trade marks and/or domain name and/or goodwill associated with the name “TWG Tea” would be owned by TWG Tea.”[^6]

 14     Taha and Maranda claimed that during the 3 August 2007 meeting and while they were discussing the name of the brand (which was TWG Tea), Manoj went up to his office.
-When he returned, he informed them that he had registered the Domain Name.[\[note: 7\]](#Ftn_7) Specifically, Maranda claimed that it was important that there was an available domain name before they decided to register the name of the company.[\[note: 8\]](#Ftn_8) It is not disputed that on 3 August 2007, Manoj registered the domain name www.twgtea.com with the domain name host GANDI, with himself as its registrant and owner.
+When he returned, he informed them that he had registered the Domain Name.[^7] Specifically, Maranda claimed that it was important that there was an available domain name before they decided to register the name of the company.[^8] It is not disputed that on 3 August 2007, Manoj registered the domain name www.twgtea.com with the domain name host GANDI, with himself as its registrant and owner.

 15     Manoj did not tell Taha (in 2007) that he had registered the Domain Name in his personal name.
 Taha only found this out in April 2008, when Manoj informed him that he had registered another domain name, www.tahatea.com in Manoj’s own name.
 Taha was surprised that Manoj was able to register a domain name in Taha’s namesake.
 In the course of his online searches, Taha discovered Manoj had registered the Domain Name under his name.
 When questioned, Manoj assured Taha that the Domain Name was at all times TWG Tea’s property, he was holding it for TWG Tea and he would transfer the Domain Name to TWG Tea on its demand.
-Taha did not doubt Manoj as they then had a good working relationship.[\[note: 9\]](#Ftn_9)
+Taha did not doubt Manoj as they then had a good working relationship.[^9]

 16     Additionally, Manoj had on 10 July 2009 copied Maranda on an email stating that he had gone online and “renewed our domain www.twgtea.com for 3 years…”.
-On 9 April 2008, Manoj emailed Taha and Maranda, with the subject “tahatea.com” and stated that he had “registered for us as it was still open”.[\[note: 10\]](#Ftn_10) Taha did not take issue over this with Manoj, as Manoj had renewed other domain names (which were registered in his personal capacity) for TWG Tea.
+On 9 April 2008, Manoj emailed Taha and Maranda, with the subject “tahatea.com” and stated that he had “registered for us as it was still open”.[^10] Taha did not take issue over this with Manoj, as Manoj had renewed other domain names (which were registered in his personal capacity) for TWG Tea.
 Manoj had also used TWG Tea’s corporate credit card to renew the Domain Name and other domain names in 2011.
-In fact, in the course of negotiations with Vision Straight General Trading LLC (“Vision Straight”) for it to acquire shares in TWG Tea, Manoj had signed a document dated 25 February 2010 declaring that the Domain Name would always remain the property of TWG Tea (“the Declaration Letter”).[\[note: 11\]](#Ftn_11)
+In fact, in the course of negotiations with Vision Straight General Trading LLC (“Vision Straight”) for it to acquire shares in TWG Tea, Manoj had signed a document dated 25 February 2010 declaring that the Domain Name would always remain the property of TWG Tea (“the Declaration Letter”).[^11]

 17     TWG Tea claimed that Manoj holds the Domain Name on express trust for it.
 In a letter on 23 August 2016, TWG Tea’s solicitors demanded that Manoj transfer the Domain Name to TWG Tea.
 TWG claimed that as Manoj has failed to do so, he has acted in breach of trust and/or in breach of his duties as a trustee to return the trust property to TWG Tea.
 Alternatively, Manoj holds the Domain Name on constructive trust for TWG Tea.
-Further, Manoj was estopped from denying that the Domain Name at all material times belonged to TWG Tea.[\[note: 12\]](#Ftn_12)
+Further, Manoj was estopped from denying that the Domain Name at all material times belonged to TWG Tea.[^12]

 ## Manoj’s defence and counterclaims

 18     Manoj claimed he was the owner of the Domain Name.
-When he registered the Domain Name, Wellness and TWG Tea were effectively his companies.[\[note: 13\]](#Ftn_13) Manoj pleaded that he gave TWG Tea shares to Taha, Maranda, Rith and Philippe (see \[5\] above) for nominal consideration, to give them a “sense of ownership” and to “motivate” them.
+When he registered the Domain Name, Wellness and TWG Tea were effectively his companies.[^13] Manoj pleaded that he gave TWG Tea shares to Taha, Maranda, Rith and Philippe (see \[5\] above) for nominal consideration, to give them a “sense of ownership” and to “motivate” them.
 As for the Declaration Letter, it was null and void as the proposed acquisition of shares by Vision Straight was never concluded.
-Further, from August 2007 to August 2017, Manoj paid for all the registration and renewal fees of the Domain Name.[\[note: 14\]](#Ftn_14)
+Further, from August 2007 to August 2017, Manoj paid for all the registration and renewal fees of the Domain Name.[^14]

 19     Moreover, TWG Tea’s action was time-barred by virtue of ss 6(7) and 22(2) of the Limitation Act (Cap 163, 1996 Rev Ed).
 Alternatively, it had failed to bring the action within a reasonable time, and had acquiesced in the matter complained of, such that Manoj had acted to his prejudice.
-As such, TWG Tea was estopped and/or barred by the doctrine of laches from bringing the present action.[\[note: 15\]](#Ftn_15)
+As such, TWG Tea was estopped and/or barred by the doctrine of laches from bringing the present action.[^15]

 20     Manoj counterclaimed that TWG Tea had used the Domain Name for its business and had been unjustly enriched.
-He also alleged that the counterclaim defendants had on various occasions published, caused to be published, or made false statements concerning his role as the founder of TWG Tea.[\[note: 16\]](#Ftn_16) These statements will be canvassed later.
+He also alleged that the counterclaim defendants had on various occasions published, caused to be published, or made false statements concerning his role as the founder of TWG Tea.[^16] These statements will be canvassed later.
 In essence, Manoj claimed that he was “the” founder of TWG Tea and “solely responsible” for conceptualising its business since its beginning as Wellness’ Tea Division and that Taha and Maranda were merely his employees.
 The counterclaim defendants’ statements were therefore contrary to Manoj’s role as the founder of TWG Tea.

 ## Preliminary findings

 21     I first set out some preliminary findings in order to appreciate the background to TWG Tea’s existence and how Manoj and Taha came to work together, before determining whether Manoj, Taha and Maranda were “founders” or “co-founders” of TWG Tea, and whether there was a trust regarding the Domain Name.

-22     Wellness had a tea division since 2003 or 2004.[\[note: 17\]](#Ftn_17) Taha first met Manoj around November 2003 or 2004, and it was undisputed that they kept in touch to discuss Wellness’ tea venture in Singapore.
+22     Wellness had a tea division since 2003 or 2004.[^17] Taha first met Manoj around November 2003 or 2004, and it was undisputed that they kept in touch to discuss Wellness’ tea venture in Singapore.
 Taha accepted that at that time, Wellness’ Tea Division had tea businesses it was already developing, such as “Art of Tea” and “Numi”, but he claimed that they were not “luxury” teas, the latter being a market that TWG Tea targeted.
-Taha was then employed at Mariage Frères and eventually left in April 2007.[\[note: 18\]](#Ftn_18)
+Taha was then employed at Mariage Frères and eventually left in April 2007.[^18]

 23     In early 2006, Manoj discussed with Taha about heading the expansion of Wellness’ tea business in the Middle East.
 The evidence supports Taha’s assertion that it was to be a partnership between Taha and Manoj and/or Wellness to incorporate the Tea and Spice Company (“T&S Co”).
-A handwritten note by Manoj in around March 2006 and his email to Taha and Maranda showed that they would build T&S Co “together”.[\[note: 19\]](#Ftn_19) In April 2006, Taha and Maranda signed a “Partner Employment Agreement” with Wellness.
+A handwritten note by Manoj in around March 2006 and his email to Taha and Maranda showed that they would build T&S Co “together”.[^19] In April 2006, Taha and Maranda signed a “Partner Employment Agreement” with Wellness.
 They would receive a 15% equity in T&S Co, which would be incorporated, with an option to purchase more equity subsequently.
 Manoj’s email of 30 November 2006 showed that Taha and Maranda would join Wellness “and begin a subsidiary” of which 15% would be owned by them.
-However, the Partner Employment Agreement was never carried into effect.­[\[note: 20\]](#Ftn_20)
+However, the Partner Employment Agreement was never carried into effect.­[^20]

-24     Subsequently in February 2007, Manoj offered Taha and Maranda employment with Wellness and informed them that they would be given a percentage of the business and would make their own decisions as “owner in the business” – it is not disputed that Taha and Maranda obtained shares in TWG Tea in June 2008.[\[note: 21\]](#Ftn_21) Taha and Maranda joined Wellness in June/July 2007, as Managing Director and Director of the Tea Division respectively, and working with Manoj to build the TWG brands and businesses.
-Taha also reported to Manoj who was then the Chairman and CEO of Wellness.[\[note: 22\]](#Ftn_22)
+24     Subsequently in February 2007, Manoj offered Taha and Maranda employment with Wellness and informed them that they would be given a percentage of the business and would make their own decisions as “owner in the business” – it is not disputed that Taha and Maranda obtained shares in TWG Tea in June 2008.[^21] Taha and Maranda joined Wellness in June/July 2007, as Managing Director and Director of the Tea Division respectively, and working with Manoj to build the TWG brands and businesses.
+Taha also reported to Manoj who was then the Chairman and CEO of Wellness.[^22]

 25     With the above background in mind, I turn to the issues in the parties’ respective claims.